Government Wash Area Information

 Key information for visitors

-The National Park Service is closing the Government Wash portion of Lake Mead National Recreation Area to motor vehicle access and overnight camping beginning Aug.
+The National Park Service closed the Government Wash portion of Lake Mead National Recreation Area to motor vehicle access and overnight camping Aug.
 1, 2024.

-Government Wash Road and 8.0 Mile Road—access roads into the Government Wash from North Shore Road—will be blocked, and motor vehicle access into the area will be prohibited.
+Government Wash Road and 8.0 Mile Road—which are access roads into the Government Wash from North Shore Road—will be blocked, and all motor vehicle access into the area will be prohibited.
 Hiking, biking, and shoreline access by boat for recreation within 100 feet of the shoreline will remain available.

 gov wash